Keto Loaf Bread

 • Lulurach

-Lulurach 8 months ago
+Lulurach a year ago

 I made the bread using 4 whole eggs and 1 egg white.
 The bread did rise and had a nice texture easy to slice.
 The egg taste is there but if you spread something on it, it’s tasty.
 I also mixed it by hand as another reviewer did and it was really easy.
 Save yourself some cleaning.